yclas/documentation/api-documentation.md

 This API uses 3 different kind of endpoints.
 2 are authenticated and 1 does not require any kind.

+**We highly recommend usage of HTTPS to make all the request encripted and more safe**

 ### API Key of your installation

 In order to use some api endpoint you will be required to have an API Key of your site.